 Award-winning meteorologist Lelan Statom (JEM ’86) is the recipient of the UT College of Communication and Information’s 2020 Donald G. Hileman Distinguished Alumni Award, the highest alumni honor given by the college.

-Statom will be honored along with five school and program alumni of the year award winners at the end of the virtual CCI Board of Visitors meeting Nov.
-6 at 1:30 p.m.
+Statom was honored along with five school and program alumni of the year award winners during the virtual CCI Board of Visitors meeting on Nov.
+6

 In addition to his many newsroom accomplishments, Statom has made significant contributions to the University of Tennessee through his service as a charter member of the UTK Alumni Board of Directors and as a member of the CCI Board of Visitors.
 In 2016, he received the CCI Diversity Award.